Article Contents

 Customer Asset Value

-Customer lifetime value is the net present value of individual customers and of the key customer portfolio as a whole over the lifetime of the relationship.
-Lifetimes are difficult to assess, so a fixed term can be adopted, say three or five years, or longer, according to the business.
+Customer lifetime value is the net present value of individual customers.
+It represents the net present value of the key customer portfolio.
+This value is calculated over the lifetime of the relationship.
+Lifetimes are difficult to assess.
+As a result, a fixed term can be adopted.
+It could be three or five years.
+Alternatively, the term could be longer, depending on the business.

-The Board should see how much these customers are worth as assets, and should monitor the growth of their value (McDonald and Woodburn, 2007).
+The Board should assess the worth of these customers as assets.
+It should also monitor the growth of their value (McDonald and Woodburn, 2007).

 Return on Investment

-This measurement can be driven out of the strategic account plans for individual customers, provided that they forecast several years ahead, and include the costs of the resource required to achieve the forecast.
+This measurement can be extracted from the strategic account plans for individual customers.
+This is possible if they forecast several years ahead.
+They must also include the costs of the resource required to achieve the forecast.
 The Board can then make decisions on where to invest, like any other investment decision (McDonald and Woodburn, 2007).

-Key account management (KAM) often emphasizes the following ten core drivers when evaluating how to influence constructively (Woodburn & McDonald 2011, p86 ).
+KAM often emphasizes several core drivers.
+These are considered when evaluating how to influence constructively (Woodburn & McDonald 2011, p86 ).
 The importance of these areas is not limited to external key account management but also incorporates internal business processes and efforts to support business model integration and alignment:

 The following template can be used to evaluate core performance drivers (alignment, cost, quality) fit with the following business vectors.
 Business strategy and goal alignment between the customer and seller is essential for an effective, and successful, relationship to exist.